SameenSharif/SameenSharif/README.md

 ## Hi there 👋

 I am Sameen!
-A Geomatics w/Computing Minor student at the University of Waterloo interested in Python and SWE/Quant Development!
+A Geomatics w/Computing Minor student at the University of Waterloo interested in Python, C++, and SWE/Quant Development!

 - 🔭 I’m currently learning Quant Finance
 - 🌱 I’m currently brushing up on Javascript for my Winter 2026 Internship